sHesl/sHesl.github.io/md/20200229_brute_force_iteration.md

 }
 ```

-I originally wrote this to help out with some of the set 7 cryptopal challenges, so now I can get back to those.
 What about those 'masked searches' that I mentioned earlier?
 Well, that would be better off as a separate post, because there is lots more to talk about there.
-For now, we've got a usable brute force iterator that will certainly prove useful for me, hope you can find some applications for it as well!
+For now, we've got a usable brute force iterator that will certainly prove useful to me, and I hope you can make some use of it as well!